Browsed by

 Did it take until the fifth century to finalize the NT canon?

-The views expressed here are admittedly a little different than the traditional, or orthodox, view of how the NT canon, in particular, and the Bible as a whole, came into acceptance.
+The views expressed here are admittedly a little different than the traditional, or orthodox, view of how the New Testament canon, in particular, and the Bible as a whole, came into acceptance.
 The views presented here actually stand in stark contrast to modern-day populist scholars, like the agnostic Bart Ehrman.

 “Jesus replied, “Blessed are you, Simon son of Jonah, for this was not revealed to you by flesh and blood, but by my Father in heaven.”
 (Matthew 16:17).
 The NT canon was not revealed by humans, but by God.